Lake Worth Rear-End Collision Attorneys Advocating for Injured Clients in Florida

 Our office environment is purposely kept small so that our attorneys are able to give each client the personal attention that we know each case warrants.
 Remember that our office is a safe environment where we simply listen to your case and help you obtain the compensation that is rightfully yours.
 Moreover, because our initial discussion is always free of charge, you take no risk in contacting us.

-Contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule a free consultation today to discuss your options if you have been injured in a rear-end accident.
+Contact our offices to schedule a free consultation today to discuss your options if you have been injured in a rear-end accident.
+We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.
 You can also fill out this online form, and we will respond promptly.
-We handle rear-end accident cases throughout South Florida, including Pembroke Pines, Lake Worth, Pompano Beach, Boynton Beach, West Palm Beach, Fort Lauderdale, and Greenacres, FL.
+We handle rear-end accident cases throughout Florida, including Pembroke Pines, Lake Worth, Pompano Beach, Boynton Beach, West Palm Beach, Fort Lauderdale, and Greenacres, FL.

 Multiple-vehicle accidents present additional complications in determining who is ultimately responsible for causing the rear-end accident.
 In many cases, the parties may share responsibility in some proportion, to be agreed upon during settlement negotiations, or to be determined by a jury if the case proceeds to trial.
 Accidents involving multiple vehicles will also involve multiple insurance policies, which can increase the likelihood that you will be able to recover compensation for your injuries.
 However, this can also make negotiations more complicated and time-consuming.
 That is why you need a knowledgeable rear-end accident lawyer on your side and representing your interests.